 7 Days That Shook 7 Decades Of World Trade

 It took seven decades after World War II to put together a system of free trade around the world.
-That system has been rocked in just the last seven days.
+That system has been rocked in just the past seven days.

 Last Tuesday, congressional Democrats agreed to an updated trade agreement with Canada and Mexico.
 Three days later, China agreed to its own, preliminary trade pact with the United States.

-"Friday was probably the most momentous day in trade history, ever," U.S. Trade Representative Robert Lighthizer told CBS.
+"Friday was probably the most momentous day in trade history ever," U.S. Trade Representative Robert Lighthizer told CBS.

 Both deals purport to foster cross-border trade, but they also include protectionist measures.
 And to get there, Trump put up roadblocks — ordering stiff tariffs against Canada, Mexico and China.